Overview

 where filter: look for documents with a given value

-Note: documents that do not possess the property are filtered out.
+Note: documents that do not possess the property at all are filtered out.

-For example, we look for the document whose id is of value user.id.
+For example, we look for a document whose id is user.id:

 where("id", "==", user.id)